JenniferTjen/CPSC_210-Habbit_The_Habit_Rabbit/README.md

-# Habbit the model.Habit Rabbit
+# Habbit the Habit Rabbit

 ## A rabbit that keeps you accountable!